PP4S 2026 – FAQ

 Please do not send in any physical artwork.
 Digital images only.

-A full timetable of the day will arrive in January 2024.
+A full timetable of the day, along with your seating information will be available in February 2026.

 In the meantime, here are a few pointers: